-Mridul Upadhyay shows how the training programme hosted by Rajiv Gandhi National Institute of Youth Development aimed at training young people to create a tolerant and peaceful environment in their communities.
+Mridul Upadhyay shows how the training programme hosted by Rajiv Gandhi National Institute of Youth Development is training young people to create a tolerant and peaceful environment in their communities.
 The programme will also encourage peacebuilders to engage with the problems surrounding conflict and security and eventually to implement the work of The United Nations Security Council (UNSC).

 “I lost my father 9 years ago.
 And when I chose cycling and music to empower young girls, I didn’t know it’ll make me a nominee for Nobel Peace Prize 2015”.

 “I had to leave my home, family and country to save my life from violence in communal riots.
 And now I am trying to search a meaning of this life by helping my fellow refugees.”

 Ali Johar, 21yrs old, Refugee in India from Myanmar